IBM/ansible-storage-protect/roles/sp_server_install/README.md

 ## Role Workflow
 ### When `sp_server_state` is `present`:
 1. Validates system compatibility (architecture, disk space, etc.).
-2. Checks if the specified version is available in the repository.
+2. Checks if the specified version is available in the repository on control node.
 3. Determines the appropriate action based on the installed version:
-   - If a higher version is available, it performs an upgrade.
+   - If specified sp_server_version > already installed version, role performs upgrade of SP Server.
    - If no version is installed, it proceeds with installation.
 4. Installs the SP Server if the system meets the requirements.
+5. If Installation fails completely or for some components, the system is rolled-back to previous state and removes the components which were installed.

 ### When `sp_server_state` is `upgrade`:
 1. Checks the installed version and determines if an upgrade is necessary.